-This summary does not purport to be complete and is qualified in its entirety by reference to the 2015 Stock Incentive Plan attached hereto as $\underline{Appendix A}$.
+This summary does not purport to be complete and is qualified in its entirety by reference to the 2015 Stock Incentive Plan attached hereto as Appendix A.

-Proxies received in response to this solicitation will be voted 'FOR" the approval of the amendment to the 2015 Plan unless otherwise specified in the proxy.
+Proxies received in response to this solicitation will be voted 'FOR' the approval of the amendment to the 2015 Plan unless otherwise specified in the proxy.

-Approval of this Proposal 4 requires a vote of the majority of the shares present in person or represented by proxy and entitled to vote on the matter at the Annual Meeting.
+The approval of the amendment of the 2015 Plan requires the affirmative vote of a majority of the voting power of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the subject matter.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE APPROVAL OF THE AMENDMENT TO THE 2015 STOCK INCENTIVE PLAN TO INCREASE THE NUMBER OF SHARES OF COMMON STOCK THAT THE COMPANY HAS AUTHORITY TO GRANT UNDER THE 2015 PLAN FROM 6,000,000 TO 7,750,000.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE APPROVAL OF THE AMENDMENT TO THE 2015 STOCK INCENTIVE PLAN, AS AMENDED, TO INCREASE THE NUMBER OF SHARES OF COMMON STOCK THAT THE COMPANY HAS AUTHORITY TO GRANT UNDER THE 2015 PLAN FROM 7,750,000 TO 9,700,000.